lgezelius/robotics/ROS2_Installation.md

 ## BASH Shell Environment Customizations

-The last six lines of ~/.bashrc should read as follows:
+The last six lines of ~/.bashrc should read as follows when using jazzy:

     source /opt/ros/jazzy/setup.bash
     export ROS_DOMAIN_ID=0